29 Interesting Facts about Hong Kong

 The Big Buddha at Po Lin Monastery (Shutterstock)

-26. Hong Kong has a famous stilt village called Tai O known as the “the Venice of Hong Kong” home to the Tanka boat people.
-The village is built partly on Lantau Island and a small island 15m from the coast.
+27. Hong Kong has a famous stilt village called Tai O, known as “the Venice of Hong Kong”, home to the Tanka boat people.
+The village is built partly on Lantau Island, a small island 15 m from the coast.
 Until the mid-1990s, visitors had to cross via a rope-tow ferry pulled by elderly women.